beginners-machine-learning-london/intro_to_machine_learning_with_pytorch/README.md

 2. Completing the Jupyter notebook assignments.

 > Note: If you get stuck, take a look at the solutions notebook.
 It is recommended that you solve your problem as far as you can via googling.
 Only refer to the solutions notebook if you are frustrated.

+## Flow

+1. Download and install Anaconda.
+2. Setup your environment using the instructions within the `setup` folder.
+3. Clone this git reposiroty using `git clone https://github.com/beginners-machine-learning-london/intro_to_machine_learning_with_pytorch.git`
+4. Open Jupyter Notebook and complete the code snippets.
+5. Use the Pytorch documentation as required when you get stuck to find example codes you can use.
+6. Train the model.
+7. Measure the accuracy of your trained model.
+What is the accuracy?

 ## Featured technologies